What is outcome finance?

 • reduced erosion and better water quality in rivers and lakes,

-• increase biodiversity,
+• increased biodiversity,

-• improve nutrition, and
+• improved nutrition, and

 • increased farm income.

-And what if we can ‘sell’ these outcomes to donors, and philanthropic foundations who spend billions to achieve these outcomes?
+And what if we can ‘sell’ these outcomes to donors and philanthropic foundations who spend billions to achieve these outcomes?
 Even better, we could work with companies who will buy these measured and verified ‘outcomes’ when they are produced within their supply chains?
 One of the biggest concerns of agri-food businesses is the volatility of supply, driven in part by climate change and the overshoot of other planetary boundaries.

 How this work?